Written by Foster Bartholow - Singles Clay Target World Champion

-All throughout the USA, states are seeing a significant rise in youth participation in shooting sports.
-In states like Minnesota, Iowa, South Dakota, and several others, you have thousands of kids picking up a 12 gauge shotgun and getting into the sport of clay shooting, which happens to be one of the safest sports for youth when compared to football, basketball, and other high-impact sports.
+All throughout the USA, we are seeing a significant rise in youth participation in shooting sports.
+In states like Minnesota, Iowa, South Dakota, and several others, you have thousands of kids picking up a 12-gauge shotgun and getting into the sport of clay shooting, which happens to be one of the safest sports for youth when compared to football, basketball, and other high-impact sports.

 When you start examining the game of trapshooting, there are many intricate dynamics that come into play.
-Gun fit, ammo selection, hold points, stance, eyewear, and the correct mental attitude are just a few of the things we talk about during the youth shooting clinics we host.
+Gun fit, ammo selection, hold-points, stance, eyewear, and the correct mental attitude are just a few of the things we talk about during our youth shooting clinics.

 As we dive into the topic of one vs. two-eyed shooting, the first thing to do is to determine your dominant eye.
 This is critical to keeping proper sight of the target and will prevent the double vision of the bead or being cross-eyed.
 There are several ways to find your dominant eye.
 The easiest way is to straighten your arms out with your hands in front of you.
 Make a triangle with your thumbs and index fingers, then find an object to center inside that triangle.
 Slowly bring your arms back toward your eyes, and the triangle will naturally gravitate toward your dominant eye.